tobiolad/LMS/README.md

 ## Queries/Scripts Used

-The SQL queries and scripts used in this project can be found in the accompanying SQL file (e.g., `lms_queries.sql`).
+The SQL queries and scripts used in this project can be found in the accompanying SQL file (e.g., `LMS PROJECT.sql`).

 ## Conclusion